Ikabot-Collective/ikabot/README.md

 21. Investigate

 	It allows you to investigate an available research.

+22. Configure Proxy

+	It lets you configure a proxy that will be used to all request except those sent to the lobby (during login).
+	The proxy affects immediately all processes associated with the current ikariam username.

-22. Update the Telegram data
+23. Update the Telegram data

-	It allows you to set or update your Telegram contact information.
+	It allows you to set or change the Telegram's bot.

-When you set an action in _ikabot_, you can enter and play ikariam without any problems.
-The only drawback that you may have is that the session expires, this is normal and if it happens just re-enter.

 ### Discord
 Join us in discord at:`https://discord.gg/3hyxPRj`